 For the POS software this restaurant purchased, that question was certainly not asked properly; therefore, it limits the restaurant and probably costs them customers.

 The other side of this coin arose when the POS software was first tested.
 The multiple-payments scenarios wasn’t found, so that tells me the functionality found during business requirements analysis was faulty at best.
 When the flaw is discovered (possible after several tech support visits), this can only lead to a client-IT faceoff where the software design team says, “You didn’t tell me you needed that …” and the client says, “You didn’t ask me.”

 In other words, this restaurant got some crappy old-school software (which miraculously might still be selling well) that was based on the debilitating old concept of TABLEs rather than ORDERs with LOCATIONs.

-Will I go back there?
+best gay dating site in france Will I go back there?
 When I’m dealing with just one bill, I certainly will.
 The food is good.
 The restaurant is nice.
 But, for those business meetings when we need separate bills … absolutely not.